neovim/tree-sitter-vimdoc/README.md

 TODO
 ----

-- `tag_heading` : line(s) containing only tags, typically implies a "heading"
+- `h4` ("tag heading") : a line containing only tags, or ending with a tag, is a "h4" heading.
-  before a block.

 Release
 -------